 Latif ur Rehman, Habib ur Rehman, Abdul Rasheed Jr and Dr. Atif Bashir are among Hockey legends from Pakistan.

-Sohail Abbas has the highest numbe of goals in field hockey history to his name: 348.
+The brilliant Sohail Abbas has the highest number of goals in field hockey history to his name: 348.

-Not only does the nation have utmost madness for it but Pakistan’s Cricket Team has shone with splendour since it ventured into the game.
-They won the World Cup in 1992, the T20 Cup in 2009 and since then, many Pakistani cricket players have made records [ Including the Blind Cricket Team ] and given billions to witness spectacular performances.
-They are one of the world’s most greatest teams.
+Not only does the nation have utmost madness for it but Pakistan’s Cricket Team has shone since it ventured into the game.
+They won the World Cup in 1992, the T20 Cup in 2009 and since then, many Pakistani cricket players have made records and earned great wins, including that of the Blind Cricket Team and Pakistan’s Women Cricket Team.

-60% of the world’s footballs are made in Sialkot.
-In the 1980s, Sialkot gained international recognition when it produced the Tango ball used in the 1982 FIFA World Cup.
+70% of the world’s footballs are made in the city of Sialkot.
+In the 1980s, Sialkot gained international recognition when it produced the Tango ball used in the 1982 FIFA World Cup and now, with the Brazuca of FIFA 2014.

 Pakistan International Airlines was the first airline in the world to operate scheduled helicopter services.
 One of PIA’s Boeing 720s broke a world record that year, when it flew from London to Karachi non-stop in 6 hours and 43 minutes and 51 seconds during its delivery flight from Seattle, a record unbroken to this day.
 Also in 1978 the airline provided help to Somali Airlines, Air Malta and Yemen.

-Pakistan boasts of internationally acclaimed musician, legend and maestro, Nusrat Fateh Ali Khan, who is said to be one of the most celebrated artists to have ever been born.
+Pakistan boasts of internationally acclaimed musician, late legend and maestro, Nusrat Fateh Ali Khan, who is said to be one of the most celebrated artists to have ever been born.
+Many famous artists like Peter Gabriel, A. R Rahman and the late Jeff Buckley admired and were influenced by him.
+Nusrat Fateh Ali Khan made it to TIME magazine’s list of ‘Asian Hereos’ in 2006.

 Abdul Sattar Edhi, the illustrious philanthropist and a truly inspiring ‘living saint’ runs the the world’s largest ambulance help service and charity.

-Coming to the sphere of science, Pakistan has the distinction of being the homeland of Nobel Laureate Dr. Abdus Salam.
-A man beyond brilliance.
+Coming to the sphere of science, Pakistan has the distinction of being the homeland of Nobel Laureate Dr. Abdus Salam who, although tragically shunned by the state, was a man beyond brilliance.
+He helped lay the groundwork for the discovery of Higgs Boson.

-Rahman Anwar Syed, on whom the Malaysian exalted title of Datuk was bestowed for his contribution to the social and economic well-being of Malaysia is best known for his discocery of the biological method of oil plam pollination.
+Rahman Anwar Syed, on whom the Malaysian exalted title of Datuk was bestowed for his contribution to the social and economic well-being of Malaysia is best known for his discovery of the biological method of oil palm pollination.

-To name one, in the literary domain Pakistan’s Bapsi Sidhwa is extolled by many.
+To name one, in the literary domain Pakistan’s Bapsi Sidhwa is admired by many.
+Pakistan’s writers and novelists are also winning acclaim and the country’s literature festivals continue to attract thousands each year.

-The prestigious Harvard Medal of Freedom award has only been given to a total of three people, including Nelson Mandela and Pakistan’s present Chief Justice.
+The prestigious Harvard Medal of Freedom award has only been given to a total of three people, including Nelson Mandela and Pakistan’s former Chief Justice Iftikhar Muhammad Chaudhry.

 Ali Moeen Nawazish is a record-holder for 22 A’s in A-levels.
 17-year old Ibrahim Shahid set the record recently by 23 A’s in O-levels.